gabrieli/waddle/docs/epics/EPIC-001-work-tracking-system.md

 - Unit tests: Hook script logic and API calls
 - Tests: `tests/hooks/stop-hook.test.ts`
   - ✅ Should parse agent context from hook input
-  - ✅ Should call PUT /api/work-items/:id/state with correct parameters
+  - ✅ Should call PATCH /api/work-items/:id with correct parameters
   - ✅ Should handle tester decision logic (pass→done, fail→back to developer)
   - ✅ Should handle curl/API call failures gracefully
   - ✅ Should log all decisions and API calls